andreasjost/CI-MS3-Software-Forum/README.md

 ## Structure
 One central page (home page) with a list of the topics.
 The page displays max 30 topics at a time (pagination).
 The list is displayed as Accordion or Collapsible (Materialize)
 Database-structure:

-2 Collections:
-### 1. topics
+### MongoDB collection
-- Title (unique) --> string
+- Title (unique): string
-- details --> string
+- details: string
-- author --> string
+- author: string
-- Publish date --> date
+- Publish date: date (timestamp when creating)
-- OS --> array (min.
+- OS: array (min.
 1, max all, from this items: Windows, MacOS, Linux, iOS, Android, Other)
-- cost --> string (Any, Free, Paid)
+- cost: string (Any, Free, Paid)
-- answers --> number

-### 2. answers
-- Topic or topic _id
-- Answer -- text
-- Name -- text
-- Rating positive -- number
-- Rating negative -- number
-- Creation date (perhaps for future use)
+- comments: array, adding a new object when creating a new comment containing the following keys:
+    - comment_text: string
+    - comment_author: string
+    - comment_pos: int (number of thumbs-up)
+    - comment_neg: int (number of thumbs-down)
+    - popularity: int (thumbs-up minus thumbs-down: Used to sort comments according to popularity)

 Cookie: To save filters, and to check if people rated a comment (prevent repeated waiting for the same comment)

 ## Skeleton
-- wireframe
+(wireframe)

 ## Surface
-⦁	Minimalistic design
+(Minimalistic design)

 # Features

 ### Current Features
+- Adding, edditing and deleting a topic
+- sorting topics accoring to:
+    - date (ascending and descending)
+    - Platform
+    - cost
+    - Answered / unanswered
-⦁	Adding a topic
+- Searching for a topic according to the title
+- Fulltext search of title, details and comments
-⦁	Adding comments to a topic
+- Adding comments to a topic
-⦁	rating comments
+- rating comments
-⦁	deadline of topics (delete topics after a certain time)
+    - automatically sorting comments according to their popularity

 ### Planned Features
+- User authentication

 # Technologies used
-⦁	HTML
+- HTML
-⦁	CSS
+- CSS
-⦁	JavaScript
+- JavaScript
-⦁	Python
+- Python
 - pymongo
 - flask
-⦁	Materialize
+- Materialize
-⦁	(jQuery 3.4.1 (jQuery.com) to access DOM elements quicker, and react to user input) ⦁	Google Fonts (fonts.google.com) for 2 fonts
+- (jQuery 3.4.1 (jQuery.com) to access DOM elements quicker, and react to user input)
+- Google Fonts (fonts.google.com) for 2 fonts
 - fontawesome
-⦁	GitPod (gitpod.io) IDE
+- GitPod (gitpod.io) IDE
-⦁	GitHub (github.com) for sharing
+- GitHub (github.com) for sharing
-⦁	Git (for version control)
+- Git (for version control)
-⦁	MongoDB
+- MongoDB
-⦁	Heroku
+- Heroku

 # Testing